brndd/joyful-slop/docs/readme.md

 `physical` devices must additionally define these parameters:

-* `device_name` - The name of the device as reported by the included `evlist` command.
+* `device_name` - The name of the device as reported by the included `evinfo` command.
 If your device name ends with a space, use quotation marks (`""`) around the name.

 `virtual` devices can additionally define these parameters: